andreasRu/Setting-Up-Lucee-CommandBox-Apache2-Ubuntu-20.04-LTS/README.md

 &nbsp;
 ### Step 12 - Connect Apache2 with Commandbox inbuilt servler container engine "Undertow" with AJP
+> CommandBox inbuilt lightweight servlet engine 'Undertow' can also run without a front end web server (as stand alone server).
+Typical options/features needed for such a scenario are configurable in server.json (e.g. urlRewirte, admin lock down, prodution-profiles, etc).
+Running 'Undertow' in such a setup may suffice and should be taken into consideration.
+If running as 'stand alone' is wished, simply deactivate AJP by deleting the respective entries in your server.json and changing HTTP port 8080 to port 80.
+Nevertheless, we'll show you in this step how to connect Lucee/Undertow to Apache2 with AJP, which is a very common setup.

 We have already enabled AJP in the server.json file.
 Still, Apache2 needs to be configured to intercept '.cfm/.cfc' files and forward the connection (also called to 'reverse proxy') to CommandsBox 'servlet container engine'.
 This is done with the Apache2 module mod_proxy_ajp (and mod_proxy).
 To configure Apache2 to for reverse proxy as AJP, you need to:

 1. Enable the module by entering: